Emrehrz/ai-chat-app/README.md

 - **Backend‑enforced capability toggles**: disabled tools are **not registered at all**, so the model cannot call them.
 - **Single‑round tool calling**: `POST /chat` runs at most **one tool round** (LLM → tools → LLM).
 - **RAG (ChromaDB + OpenAI embeddings)**:
-  - `POST /files/upload` stores files on disk.
+  - `POST /files/upload` stores files on disk and supports `.txt`, `.md`, `.pdf`, `.docx` formats.
-  - If `OPENAI_API_KEY` is present, the backend chunks → embeds → persists to ChromaDB.
+  - If `OPENAI_API_KEY` is present, the backend chunks (respecting sentence/Markdown boundaries) → embeds → persists to ChromaDB.
-  - In `/chat`, a small heuristic triggers retrieval and injects context as a system message prefixed with `RAG_CONTEXT:`.
+  - In `/chat`, retrieval runs automatically if session has uploaded files, injecting readable context as a system message prefixed with `RAG_CONTEXT:`.
 - **Tools (Implemented — stub)**:
   - `web_search`, `generate_image`, `analyze_json` exist as tools and can be called by the model, but **they do not have real integrations yet**.
 They return empty / summary outputs with a “not implemented” note.